dotnet/AspNetCore.Docs/aspnet/security/authorization/policies.rst

 Accessing Request Context In Handlers
 -------------------------------------

-The :dn:method:`~Microsoft.AspNetCore.Authorization.AuthorizationHandler<TRequirement>.HandleRequirement` method you must implement in an authorization handler has two parameters, an :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizationHandlerContext` and the Requirement you are handling.
-Frameworks such as MVC are free to add any object to the :dn:property:`~Microsoft.AspNetCore.Authorization.AuthorizationHandlerContext.Resource` property on the :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizationHandlerContext` to pass through extra information.
+The :dn:method:`~Microsoft.AspNetCore.Authorization.AuthorizationHandler<TRequirement>.HandleRequirement` method you must implement in an authorization handler has two parameters, an ``AuthorizationHandlerContext`` and the Requirement you are handling.
+Frameworks such as MVC are free to add any object to the :dn:property:`~Microsoft.AspNetCore.Authorization.AuthorizationHandlerContext.Resource` property on the ``AuthorizationHandlerContext`` to pass through extra information.

 For example MVC passes an instance of :dn:class:`~Microsoft.AspNetCore.Mvc.Filters.AuthorizationFilterContext` in the resource property which is used to access HttpContext, RouteData and everything else MVC provides.